ryankrabbe/buzzline-04-krabbe/README.md

-# buzzline-06-krabbe
+# soccer-project-krabbe

 ## Overview of my project

 I created a consumer named project_consumer_krabbe to visualize real time streaming data.
-My consumer file pulls messages from the Kafka Topic I created, which is soccer matches and then creates a bar chart to visualize the live stats from each team.
-My consumer that I created reads the data sent from the producer file named json_producer_case which sends the data from a json file that I created named project.json
+My consumer file pulls messages from the Kafka Topic I created, which is random soccer matches and then creates a dynamic visualization to identify performance trends over time.
+My consumer that I created reads the data sent from the producer file named project_producer_case which sends the data from a json file that I created named soccer_matches.json

 ## Visualization
-The goal for my visualization was to display the different stats for each team through a bar chart as the random matches generated.
+In it's most simple form the bar chart provides a real time view of different match statistics for different teams based on the game.
 - X-Axis - Teams
 - Y-Axis - Goals (green), Shots (blue), Fouls (red)

+To take my visualization to the next level I added trend analysis to identify performance trends over time.
+From the trend analysis different observations can be made including:
+- Team Performance Over Time
+- Momentum Indicators
+- Discipline Trends (based on fouls committed)

+## Storing Data in SQLite
+My soccer project takes the live streaming data from Kafka and stores it in a SQLite database that I created.
+I created two different tables: matches & team_stats.
+- Matches Table - The matches data takes the raw data that is being streamed and stores it inside the table
+- team_stats Table - This table stores metrics such as total goals, fouls and shots over multiple games

+Both of these tables help store data in a simple format and make it easier to track and analyze different match trends.

 We can analyze and visualize different types of streaming data as the information arrives.

-The producers don't change from buzzline-03-case - they write the same information to a Kafka topic, except the csv producer for the smart smoker has been modified to not run continuously.
-It will stop after reading all the rows in the CSV file.
-The consumers have been enhanced to add visualization.

-This project uses matplotlib and its animation capabilities for visualization.

-It generates three applications:

-1. A basic producer and consumer that exchange information via a dynamically updated file.
-2. A JSON producer and consumer that exchange information via a Kafka topic.
-3. A CSV producer and consumer that exchange information via a different Kafka topic.

 ## Steps below to run the Producer & Custom Consumer